MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 # Azure resource organization in multitenant solutions

 Azure provides a number of options for organizing your resources.
 In a multitenant solution, there are specific tradeoffs to consider when you plan your resource organization strategy.
-On this page, we review two core elements of your resource organization approach: tennat isolation and scale-out across multiple resources.
+On this page, we review two core elements of your resource organization approach: tenant isolation and scale-out across multiple resources.

 ## Tenant isolation